DaveParillo/cisc192-reader/docs/_sources/chapter2/values.rst.txt

    single: integer
    single: int

-There many different kinds of values, called **types**.
+There many different kinds of values, called :lang:`types <type>`.
 This includes integers and characters.
 An **integer** is a whole number like 1 or 17.
 You can output integer values the same way you output strings:

 ::

-    cout << 17 << endl;
+    cout << 17 << '\n';

 .. index::
    single: character